 HDInsight also supports custom metastores, which are recommended for production clusters:

-- You specify your own Azure SQL Database as the metastore.
+You specify your own Azure SQL Database as the metastore.

-- A custom metastore lets you attach multiple clusters and cluster types to that metastore.
+A custom metastore lets you attach multiple clusters and cluster types to that metastore.
 For example, a single metastore can be shared across Interactive Query, Hive, and Spark clusters in HDInsight.

-- You can scale up the metastore as needed.
+You can scale up the metastore as needed.

 Select a custom metastore during cluster creation

-Hive metastore best practices
+Hive metastore guidelines

-- Start with an S2 tier, which provides 50 DTU and 250 GB of storage.
+Use a custom metastore whenever possible, to help separate compute resources (your running cluster) and metadata (stored in the metastore).
+Start with the S2 tier, which provides 50 DTU and 250 GB of storage.
 If you see a bottleneck, you can scale the database up.